jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 > Mountjoy, Akinori Musha, Pierre Neidhardt, Spanti Nicola, Theresa
 > O'Connor, George Ogata, Paul W. Rankin, Jose A. Ortega Ruiz, Max
 > Penet, Nicolas Petton, Jorge Israel Peña, Scott Pfister, Kevin
-> Porter, Steve Purcell, Alec Resnick, Christophe Rhodes, Dale
+> Porter, Steve Purcell, Alec Resnick, Christophe Rhodes, Enrico
-> Sedivec, Ankit Solanki, Tyler Smith, Michael Sperber, Mike Sperber,
+> Scholz, Dale Sedivec, Ankit Solanki, Tyler Smith, Michael Sperber,
-> Vitalie Spinu, Philipp Stephani, Moogen Tian, Vegard Vesterheim, Tim
+> Mike Sperber, Vitalie Spinu, Philipp Stephani, Moogen Tian, Vegard
-> Visher, Ben Voui, Sebastian Wiesner, Peter Williams, Tianxiang
+> Vesterheim, Tim Visher, Ben Voui, Sebastian Wiesner, Peter Williams,
-> Xiong, Ian Yang, Syohei Yoshida, and Google, Inc.
+> Tianxiang Xiong, Ian Yang, Syohei Yoshida, and Google, Inc.

 ------------------------------------------------------------------------------

 # Installation & Configuration {#install}

-There are many ways to load packages in Emacs, but here I will cover
-three: installation using the built-in Emacs package manager (recommended), manual installation, and installation using a system-wide package manager.
+There are many ways to load packages in Emacs, and the following three are covered in this section: installation using the built-in Emacs package manager (recommended), manual installation, and installation using a system-wide package manager.

 Markdown Mode is compatible with Emacs 24.3 and later, and it has few dependencies.
+To preview files and export to HTML, you will need to install and configure a Markdown processor (e.g., Markdown.pl).
-To enable editing of code blocks in indirect buffers using `C-c '` (`markdown-edit-code-block`), you will need to install the [`edit-indirect`](https://github.com/Fanael/edit-indirect/) package.
+Also, to enable editing of code blocks in indirect buffers using `C-c '` (`markdown-edit-code-block`), you will need to install the [`edit-indirect`](https://github.com/Fanael/edit-indirect/) package.

 *Note:* This chapter covers installing the stable version of Markdown Mode, but installing the development version is similar.
-If you'd like to test the development version see the [Development](#devel) chapter at the end.
+If you'd like to test the development version see the [Markdown Mode Development](#devel) chapter at the end.

 ## Installation Methods